 Medical students, not enrolled in a Combined Degree program, will engage in some form of research for a minimum of three months to fulfill their Scholarly Pursuit requirement in Module 5.
 Some students will choose to do a full year of research.

 Medical students who have completed their third year of Medical School may opt to take a Scholarly Year or Scholarly Year Out to conduct elective research.
-For more information, check out Information Gathering and Applying for Programs/Funding webpages.
-Planning ahead is always advised; these programs can be very competitive.

 Medical students may choose to pursue a master's degree in addition to their MD.
 Our formal dual degree programs provide an opportunity for students to get an additional degree in less time with less cost than pursuing the 2 degrees separately.
 However, in some cases, students choose to pursue a Master's degree outside Penn.
 For more information, visit the MD/Master's Programs.

 Those who would like to commit to a substantial training period and who are committed to a research career can apply for the MD/PhD program in their 1st or 2nd year of Medical School.
-For more information, visit: http://www.med.upenn.edu/mstp/.
+For more information, visit the MD/PhD (MSTP) Program

 The main objective of a research program is to provide medical students with the opportunity to: